 Election in the Church

-Every six years there are general elections in RCH on all levels of church life, including our 27 presbyteries, 4 church districts and the national Synod.
+Every six years, there are general elections in RCH on all levels of church life, including our 27 presbyteries, 4 church districts, and the national Synod.
 Why do we elect new officers every six years?
 What are the responsibilities of our leaders?
-How does renewal of offices work?
+How does the renewal of offices work?
 Based on our confessions, church law (Act on Election), the election guideline issued by the Legal Department of the Synod Office, and the announcements of the election committees, the Communication Service of RCH collected answers to these questions in order to navigate through the election process.

 zsinat.jpg

 “God has always used ministers for the gathering or establishing of a Church for himself, and for the governing and preservation of the same; and still he does, and always will, use them so long as the Church remains on earth,” reads in one of the official confessional writing of RCH, the Second Helvetic Confession (Chapter XVIII.).
 And God has made it the responsibility of the community to “recognize, call, and elect” for the various offices the duty bearers it has prepared, reminds the preamble of the Election Act of our Church Law.
-Let us see how this is being implemented in our church!
+Let us see how this is implemented in our church!

 The Structure of RCH